natbusa/datafaucet/README.md

 #### Project configuration

-The current loaded project configuration can be inspected with `dataloof.project.config()` function call.
+The current loaded project configuration can be inspected with `datafaucet.project.config()` function call.
 The following information is available in the returned dictionary:

 | key                      | explanation                                                                                 | example value                                     |